 I only use the native Camera app.
 I don’t need anything else because the quality of the iPhone lens is enough.

 Post-processing is one of my favorite parts of photography.
 I spend a lot of time editing my pictures and this relaxes me.

 Do you use any iPhone photography accessories?

-I take a lot of pictures with myself as the subject, so I usually use a tripod.
+I take a lot of pictures with myself as the subject, so I usually use an iPhone tripod.
 Apart from that, I don’t use any accessories.
 I just pull my iPhone out of my pocket and shoot.

 Can you briefly explain the story and editing process behind your three favorite iPhone photos?

 This picture was taken during a mini trip with my friend Sergio Castañera (@_casta_).
 We drove to a big park near Madrid and spent all morning shooting at this structure which is basically a big hole in the middle of a concrete wall.

 The man just in the middle of the image is me.
 My friend took the shot with my iPhone and this was the result.
 The only editing I did was to crop it into square format, and adjust the levels of contrast and saturation using the Snapseed editing tools.

 I have a special affection for this picture because it was the first time that my sister appeared in one of my photos.
 It was taken near my home, in a big city called Alcorcón.